JosJuice/PunParse/README.md

 Requirements
 ------------
 You need Java 7 or newer to run PunParse.
-To do anything useful, you also need to have an SQL server.
-I have only tested using MySQL, but other servers should work with very minor modifications to the program.
+To do anything useful, you also need an SQL database.
+Currently, only MySQL is supported.
+Support for PostgreSQL and SQLite might be added in the future.

 Arguments
 ---------